 Queensway Durham & Darlington Oral Surgery Service (QDDOSS) and Queensway Teesside Oral Surgery Service (QTOSS) are both NHS services for people needing oral surgery procedures carried out in the County Durham, Darlington and Tees regions.

-Appropriate patients are referred by their own dentists and seen in one of three sites – Darlington, Ferryhill or Stanley for QDDOSS or in Billingham for QTOSS.
+Appropriate patients are referred by their own dentists to be seen at either Darlington or Ferryhill for QDDOSS or in Billingham for QTOSS.

 Oral Surgery services are free to the patient and incur no NHS charges.

 Frequently asked questions

 - Your dentist has identified that you possibly have one of the following issues that requires you to see an oral surgeon: